giangnguyen2412/advanced-XAI-for-DeepLearning/reviews/jeyakumar2020can.md

 ## Ideas and method

 The experiment design is simpler than [1](https://arxiv.org/abs/2105.14944) but straightforward and easy to reproduce.
 When these two works are very close, it would be nice to study the correlation between the correlation vs. effectiveness of an explanation method.

+I do like the review from R3 [here](https://proceedings.neurips.cc/paper/2020/file/2c29d89cc56cdb191c60db2f0bae796b-Review.html).
+He/she pointed out all the weaknesses of this paper.
+Highly recommend you to red.

 ## Evaluation